toughengineer/talks/C++ Russia 2020 Piter/README.md

 # C++ Russia 2020 Piter

-## Constructors and destructors: A few things you might want to know
+## Constructors and destructors:<br>A few things you might want to know

 It seems that in C++ there is nothing easier than constructor and destructor.
 But some interesting things can make your life better if you keep them in mind when you write code.